 - The ratio of the distances of a variable point of a circle from two given inverse points is constant.

-- In two orthogonal circles the two radii passing through a common point of the two circles are rectangular.
+- In two orthogonal circles, the two radii passing through a common point of the two circles are rectangular.
 Conversely, If the two radii passing through a point common to two circles are rectangular, the two circles are orthogonal.

 - If two circles are orthogonal, the radius of one circle passing through a point common to the two circles is tangent to the second circle.
 Conversely, given two intersecting circles, if the radius of one circle passing through a point common to the two circles is tangent to the second circle, the two circles are orthogonal.

-- If two circles are orthogonal, any two points of one of them collinear with the center of the second circle are inverse for that second circle.
+- If two circles are orthogonal, any two points of one of them collinear with the centre of the second circle are inverse for that second circle.
 Conversely, If two points of one circle are inverse for a second circle, the two circles are orthogonal.

 - The two lines joining the points of intersection of two orthogonal circles to a point on one of the circles meet the other circle in two diametrically opposite points.